 Refresh tokens are credentials used to obtain access tokens.
 Refresh tokens are issued to the client by the authorization server and are used to obtain a new access token when the current access token becomes invalid or expires, or to obtain additional access tokens with identical or narrower scope (access tokens may have a shorter lifetime and fewer permissions than authorized by the resource owner).
-Issuing a refresh token is optional and is included when issuing an access token.
+Issuing a refresh token is optional.
+If the authorization server issues a refresh token, it is included when issuing an access token.